-WordPress is currently fully localised for over 65 languages, so if you want your site to have global appeal this is something to take full advantage of.
-This tutorial explores how to internationalise your WordPress theme or plugin to translate it into any of these languages automatically.
+WordPress is currently fully localised for over 65 languages, so if you want your site to have global appeal, take full advantage of this.
+This WordPress tutorial explores how to internationalise your WordPress theme or plugin to translate it into any of these languages automatically.

-A sudden traffic spike on your site can be a lovely surprise... until the spike gets out of hand and your site can't deal with the sudden influx of visitors.
+A sudden traffic spike on your site can be a lovely surprise, until your site can't deal with the sudden influx of visitors.
 This tutorial explains how to anticipate spikes and prepare your site in advance.
 It also shows you what to do if your site slows down or crashes after a surge.
 Handy stuff.

-Trackbacks and pingbacks used to be a handy way for blogs to notify each other that they'd linked to a post, but today they're mostly used by spammers to flood your comments with links to their sites.
+Trackbacks and pingbacks used to be a handy way for blogs to notify each other that they'd linked to a post.
+Today they're mostly used by spammers to flood your comments with links to their sites.
 WordPress makes it easy to prevent link notifications on new posts, but disabling them on older posts is a little more involved; here's how to do it.

-If you're serious about your site then you'll want to get to know your audience, and the best way to do this is through your traffic stats.
+The best way to know your audience is through your traffic stats.
 That's where Google Analytics comes in.
 It's free and it can tell you who visits your site, where they come from, when they visit, what they look at while they're there, and how they interact with your content.
 Follow this guide to get up and running.

 Choosing the right colours for your website can have a big impact on its effectiveness (and on an ecommerce site, that means more sales).
 This WordPress tutorial shows you how to convert colours to customers.